-NPLH funds shall be used to finance capital costs of units in rental housing developments, including acquisition, design, construction or rehabilitation costs associated with the rental housing community along with capitalized operating subsidy reserves.
+NPLH funds shall be used to finance the capital costs of units in rental housing developments, including acquisition, design, construction, or rehabilitation costs associated with the rental housing community along with capitalized operating subsidy reserves.

 Key features of the program include:

-- A requirement that permanent supportive housing utilize low barrier tenant selection practices that prioritize vulnerable populations and offer flexible, voluntary, and individualized supportive services.
+- A requirement is that permanent supportive housing utilizes low-barrier tenant selection practices that prioritize vulnerable populations and offer flexible, voluntary, and individualized supportive services.

-- A requirement that the County commit to provide mental health services and help coordinate access to other community-based supportive services for residents.
+- A requirement that the County commit to providing mental health services and help coordinate access to other community-based supportive services for residents.